 The Purple and Gold Society

-The Purple & Gold Society recognizes annual donors who give for three or more consecutive fiscal years at Converse, regardless of gift designation.
-Converse thanks all of you for consistently supporting our students and the unique educational experience they receive on this campus.
+The Purple & Gold Society recognizes annual donors who give in the last three (or more) years consecutively.
+Converse thanks you all for consistently supporting our students and the unique educational experience they receive on this campus.

 The Valkyries Club